 The First Urine Test

+The Egyptians were the first to discover a somewhat accurate way to determine pregnancy around 1350 BCE, according to the NIH report.
+It was similar to modern days tests in the fact that urine was tested, but in the Egyptians’ case, the wondering woman would urinate on a barley and wheat seeds over the course of a few days.
+If the seeds grew, she was expecting.
+If they did not, she was not.
 This theory was tested in 1963, and scientists found it to have a surprising level of accuracy when it came to pregnancy: 70 percent.
 “Scholars have identified this as perhaps the first test to detect a unique substance in the urine of pregnant women, and have speculated that elevated levels of estrogens in pregnant women’s urine may have been the key to its success,” wrote the National Institute of Health’s office of history.

+Jacques Guillemeau, a 16th century surgeon, believed that a woman’s eyes were the tip-off for pregnancy.
+In Child-birth; Or, The Happy Delivery of Women, he wrote that a pregnant woman’s eyes become deep-set with small pupils.
+They would also have droopy eyelids and swollen veins in the corners.
+Well, it turns out none of Guillemeau’s observations are indicative of a bun in the oven, though eyesight does often change during pregnancy.
 Jump ahead to the 19th century, and another French physician, James Read Chadwick, observed that a woman’s cervix, labia, and vagina would significantly darken or turn a blue color hue around the eighth week of pregnancy.
 This sign is accurate, but was an unlikely test due to the modesty of the times.
 Still, the method has been historically noted and today is often called the Chadwick’s sign.

 A Hop and a Prayer